katerbow/katerbow.github.io/index.md

+# Digital Turn
 Digital technologies have a major impact on the workflows of science and the whole research lifecycle.
-The term "digital change" encompasses all the changes and impacts relating to the use, application and dynamic development of digital technologies in science and research.
-I am particularly interested in research software, Open Scholarship and Digital infrastructures for Science and Research.
+The term **Digital Turn** encompasses all the changes and impacts relating to the use, application and dynamic development of digital technologies in science and research.
+I am particularly interested in Research Software, Open Scholarship and Digital Infrastructures for Science and Research.
 In the course of my work as a science manager I've worked with many different people on these topics which resulted in some publications.

 ### Latest Publications
 * Matthias Katerbow, Michael Royeck, Andreas Raabe (2018): [DFG-Förderung und der digitale Wandel in den Wissenschaften - Ein Wegweiser zu Fördermöglichkeiten und Leitlinien](https://doi.org/10.1007/s00287-018-01135-0).
 Informatik Spektrum 41(6): 421-428.